Tsunekazu/checkonchain/research_articles/bitcoin_rvt_Ratio/README.md

 The [**Realised Cap** is an on-chain metric](https://coinmetrics.io/realized-capitalization/) that estimates the wealth stored in Bitcoin by valuing each UTXO at the price it was last transacted.
 The Realised Cap is thus a Bitcoin value model that represent the average cost basis of the entire market whilst also discounting lost coins.

 The Realised Cap has shown to be a naturally smoother and less volatile measure of network valuation than the Market Cap as it filters out off-chain exchange volume and lightning network and sidechain transactions.
-As such, both the Realised Cap and the RVT Ratio are sheilded from day-to-day market sentiment, emotion and speculation that are reflected in price and Market Cap.
+As such, both the Realised Cap and the RVT Ratio are shielded from day-to-day market sentiment, emotion and speculation that are reflected in price and Market Cap.

 The RVT provides a higher conviction, albeit slower signal specially tuned to the macro sentiment of Bitcoin HODLers.
 The NVT Ratio in contrast is subject to daily price volatility and provides insight into the behaviour of daily market participants.